Department of History

 Grade Mode: Standard Letter

-A survey of conflicting American attitudes about the desirability of a strong central government, rapid economic growth, aggressive national expansion, and human slavery in a democratic society.
+This course is a survey of conflicting attitudes in the United States about the desirability of a strong central government, rapid economic growth, aggressive national expansion, and human slavery in a democratic society.
 (WI) (MULT).

 Grade Mode: Standard Letter